ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/archive-nodes/index.md

 ### Hardware

-Always make sure to verify hardware requirements in given mode in client's documentation. et
+Always make sure to verify hardware requirements in given mode in client's documentation.
 The biggest requirement which comes with archive node is the disk space.
 Depending on client, it varies from 3 to 12TB.
 Even if HDD might be considered a better solution for large amounts of data, syncing it and constantly updating the head of the chain will require SSD drives.
-SATA drives are good enough but it should be a reliable quality, at least TLC.
+[SATA](https://www.cleverfiles.com/help/sata-hard-drive.html) drives are good enough but it should be a reliable quality, at least [TLC](https://blog.synology.com/tlc-vs-qlc-ssds-what-are-the-differences).
 Disks can be fitted into a desktop computer or a server with enough slots.
 Such dedicated devices are ideal for running high uptime node.
-It's totally possible to run it on a laptop but the portability will come at an aditional cost.
+It's totally possible to run it on a laptop but the portability will come at an additional cost.

-All of the data needs to be fit in one volume, therfore disks has to be joint, e.g. with RAID0 or LVM.
+All of the data needs to be fit in one volume, therfore disks have to be joined, e.g. with [RAID0](https://en.wikipedia.org/wiki/Standard_RAID_levels#RAID_0) or [LVM](https://web.mit.edu/rhel-doc/5/RHEL-5-manual/Deployment_Guide-en-US/ch-lvm.html).
 It might be also worth considering using [ZFS](https://en.wikipedia.org/wiki/ZFS) as it supports "Copy-on-write" which ensures data is correctly written to the disk without any low level errors.

 For more stability and security in preventing accidental database corruption, especially in a professional setup, consider using ECC memory if your system supports it.
 The size of RAM is generally adviced the same as for a full node but more can help speed up the synchronization.